 A merchant cash advance also gives you a lump sum of cash upfront, but the advance is against your future sales.
 Because of this, the merchant cash advance is repaid through a preset percentage of daily or weekly credit card sales.
 This type of funding can deliver cash fast, but it can be a very expensive method of borrowing.

 You probably have one or more personal credit cards, but business credit cards can help track business expenses, unlock travel or cash-back rewards or just help monitor employee spending.
 To avoid paying a high annual percentage rate, make sure to pay off your statement balance in full by the due date.

 The federal government, state governments and private corporations and foundations offer grants for small businesses.
 Because grants are free money that usually doesn’t need to be repaid, competition can be quite stiff.
-There are also grants specifically designated for minority- and women-owned businesses.
+There are also minority business grants and women-owned business grants.

 Personal loans may be easier to obtain if you’re struggling with the eligibility criteria for a business loan.
 But, because this relies on your personal credit and income, your personal assets are at risk and it won’t help you build business credit.

 Bootstrap financing is when you use your own financial resources to fund your business.
 Startup businesses may use bootstrapping to get off the ground, but the risk is that you may not recoup your investment if your business struggles.